AARP Mature Driving

 *Goblins of all ages can expect lots of spooky fun at the Rowland Community Center’s Halloween party on Friday, October 23 from 6:30 p.m. to 8:00 p.m.
 Admission is $5 per child aged 2 and older.
 Adults are free.
 The Rowland Community Center is located at 400 Myrtle Avenue in Cheltenham.
 Call 215-379-2233 by October 19 to register.

-*Join us if you dare in ghoulish games, a costume contest, tricks and treats on Saturday, October 31 at the La Mott Community Center, located at 7420 Sycamore Avenue in La Mott.
+*Join us if you dare in ghoulish games, a costume contest, tricks and treats, a LIVE parrot show and a DJ on Saturday, October 31 at the La Mott Community Center, located at 7420 Sycamore Avenue in La Mott.
 The party will run from 6:30 p.m. to 8:30 p.m., and admission is $5 per child aged 2 and older.
 Adults are free.
-Call 215-635-3255 by October 19 to register.
+Call 215-635-3255 by October 23 to register.

 Hayride and Bonfire 2015